Russia says its forces repulsed four Ukrainian attacks in Donetsk People’s Republic

 Donetsk area

-"The Ukrainian army lost up to 225 troops, who were either killed or wounded," the ministry said.

-Apart from that, a drone control center was wiped out near the settlement of Pervomaiskoye in the DPR.
-Ukrainian forces also lost two armored vehicles, nine motor vehicles, a US-made M777 artillery system and a Grad multiple launch rocket system.

-Russian forces repelled two attacks by Ukrainian troops near the settlement of Rabotino in the Zaporozhye Region.
+The Russian army has repelled nine attacks by Ukrainian assault groups near Kleshcheyevka, Andreyevka and Khimik in the Donetsk People’s Republic.

-"In the Zaporozhye area, aircraft, artillery and heavy weapons of the Russian battlegroups repelled two attacks by the Ukrainian army’s 47th mechanized brigade near the settlement of Rabotino in the Zaporozhye Region during the day," the ministry said.
+"In the Donetsk area, units of the battlegroup South in cooperation with aviation and artillery repelled nine attacks of Ukrainian assault groups in the areas of Kleshcheyevka, Andreyevka and Khimik of the Donetsk People’s Republic.
+The enemy lost more than 320 men as killed and wounded," the ministry said.

-A munitions depot of the Ukrainian 46th airborne brigade was wiped out near the settlement of Orekhovo in the Zaporozhye Region.
+The Ukrainian forces also lost one tank, two infantry fighting vehicles, 12 motor vehicles, some Polish-made Krab howitzers, Gvozdika self-propelled howitzers, two D-30 howitzers and a D-20 artillery gun.

 Kupyansk area